OXID-eSales/vat-tbe-services-documentation/operation.rst

 |result|

-The VAT ID is displayed with the date and time it was entered (:ref:`oxdakd02`, item 1).
+The VAT ID is displayed (:ref:`oxdakd02`, item 1).

-.. todo: #HR: the timestamp is not displayed (anymore)) -- bug, will be fixed
-.. todo: tbd: Redo image DE/EN
+.. todo: #tbd 3.0: "with the date and time it was entered"

 .. _oxdakd02: